Kezzryn/Advent-of-Code/2022/README.md

 Day 22 - Monkey Map
 - Pathfinding and cube folding.
-- Split the map up into six indivual "sides".
-Each side contians a link to its neighbors.
+- Split the map up into six individual "sides".
+Each side contains a link to its neighbors.
 As you walk the map, when you step off one, use the link information to place yourself on the new map.
 - For part two, we add a translation function when transitioning form map to map to account for differences in orientation.
 - There are 11 nets for an unfolded cube.
 At the moment, the "folding" is hard coded.
 A future TODO would be to perform a more generalized linking.

 Day 23 - Unstable Diffusion
 - Cell automata problem.
-- Farily straight forward solution.
+- Fairly straight forward solution.
 Currently needs a performance pass, as the Where/FindAll test for neighbors is super slow.
 - Speedups were achieved by dropping the Elf object in favor of a HashSet<Point> for the elves combined with generating a neighbor set to search across.

 Day 24 - Blizzard Basin
 - Pathfinding through a shifting map
 - I modified the A* pathfinding routine from day 12 to include a 3D point where the Z was used as a time dimension.
-- For each step I calculated backwards to determine where a storm would have to start to intersect the currnet position, then checked the inital map for that information.
+- For each step I calculated backwards to determine where a storm would have to start to intersect the current position, then checked the inital map for that information.

 Day 25 - Full of Hot Air
 - Number conversion puzzle with the twist that some digits can represent negative numbers.